missing-semester/missing-semester/about.md

 isolate problematic changes.
 No more `rm -rf; git clone`.
 No more merge conflicts (well, fewer of them at least).
 No more huge blocks of commented-out code.
 No more fretting over how to find what broke your code.
-No more "oh no, did we delete the working code?!".
+No more "oh no, did we delete the working code?! 😬".
 We'll even teach you how to contribute to other people's projects with pull requests!